ivlmag/simple_wordle_clone/README.md

 "Green" letters are in the right place

-"Yellow" letters are in the word, but on the other position
+"Yellow" letters are in the word, but in the wrong position

 "Grey" letters are not in the word.